 A “tax-free weekend” or sales tax holiday means that you can buy items from certain qualifying categories, like clothing, shoes, computers, and school supplies without paying sales tax.
 Participating states set their own limits on how much you can spend without paying sales tax.

 The term “tax-free holiday” can also include hurricane preparedness and Energy Star product savings.
-Separate holidays from back-to-school tax-free weekends, they’re usually in the late winter and early spring.
-For our purposes, I’m only including tax-free weekends that offer savings on baby clothes, diapers, and blankets.
+Separate holidays like these are usually in the late winter and early spring.
+For our purposes, we only included tax-free weekends that offer savings on baby clothes, diapers, and blankets on our list.

 Does “tax-free weekend” apply to online purchases?